jezzay/lastfm-popular-artists/README.md

 lastfm-popular-artists is an API server that makes information from Last.fm available through the following APIs

-A React front end can be found in the [lastfm-feCreate React App](lastfm-fe) directory
+A React front end can be found in the [lastfm-fe](lastfm-fe) directory

 # API Endpoints